Margit Eskman

 Margit Marjatta Margareetta Eskman (29 April 1925 – 15 September 1990) was a Finnish politician.
-She was a member of the Parliament of Finland from 1966 to 1975, representing Turku Province North as a member of the Social Democratic Party.
+She was a member of the Parliament of Finland from 1966 to 1975, representing Turku Province North (now Satakunta) as a member of the Social Democratic Party.
 She was the Second Minister of Finance from February to May 1972, the first woman to hold that position.
 Eskman later served as the director-general of Finland's national social security agency and the National Board of Social Welfare.

 Early life and education

 Eskman was born on 29 April 1925 in Hattula, Finland, and had to work in a shoe factory instead of attending secondary school.
 She later attended the Workers' Academy in Kauniainen, graduating in 1945, and received a diploma in municipal government from the School of Social Sciences (now the University of Tampere) in 1947.
 In 1966, Eskman received a degree in taxation from the School of Social Sciences.